-Marcie Pitt-Catsouphes, Ph.D. is a Professor at the Boston College School of Social Work (BCSSW), and has appointments at the Boston College Carroll School of Management and the Business School at Middlesex University in London.
-Beginning in 2014, Dr. Pitt-Catsouphes became the Director of the Doctoral Program in Social Work at Boston College.
-In 2017, she became the School’s Associate Dean for Faculty Development and Academic Affairs.
+Marcie Pitt-Catsouphes, PhD, is a professor emerita of the Boston College School of Social Work and had appointments at the Boston College Carroll School of Management and the Business School at Middlesex University in London.
+Dr. Pitt-Catsouphes is the former director of the Doctoral Program in Social Work at Boston College and in 2017, she became the school’s Associate Dean for Faculty Development and Academic Affairs.

 Dr. Pitt-Catsouphes was the Co-Principal Investigator for the 2014-2015 Time and Place Management Study.
 This intervention research used random assignment to examine outcomes associated with the implementation of flexible work options at a large healthcare organization.
 She was the Principal or Co-Investigator for a range of investigations including: the 2006 National Study of Business Strategy and Workforce Development, the 2007-2008 Age & Generations Study, the 2009 Talent Management Study, and the 2010-2011 Generations of Talent Study, an investigation that gathered data from over 11,000 employees working in eleven different countries.

 Working with former BCSSW faculty member Dr. Stephanie Berzin, Dr. Pitt-Catsouphes co-founded the Center for Social Innovation at Boston College.
 The center has conducted a range of studies and has gathered data about the engagement of non-profits in social innovation initiatives.
 Dr. Pitt-Catsouphes was the Co-Principal Investigator for a study exploring organizational ouctomes associated with The Purpose Prize which is awarded to older adult social entrepreneurs.
 Dr. Pitt-Catsouphes established the Social Innovation Lab at Boston College which worked with non-profits and supports their social innovation initiatives.